The Garden Grazer

 Vegan Golden Milk (Turmeric Latte)

-This soothing golden latte with cinnamon & vanilla is a cozy evening drink.
-Customizable, easy to make, and is said to help promote more restful sleep.
+This soothing golden latte with cinnamon & vanilla is a cozy evening (or anytime!) drink.
+Customizable, easy, and can even help promote more restful sleep.

 Print Recipe Pin Recipe Comment